spryker-sdk/spryk-src/docs/building_new_spryks.md

                 value: \Spryker\Zed\DataImport\DataImportDependencyProvider
 ```

-Also you can manipulate `preSpryks` or `postSpryks` in spryks if you don't need the full spryk hierarchy.
+Also you can even manipulate `preSpryks` or `postSpryks` in overridden spryks if you don't need the full spryk hierarchy.

 ```yaml
 postSpryks: